Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The complete Lean 4 source code of the formal system, including modal operators, grounding relations, axioms, and twelve reductio theorems, is available publicly on GitHub: [dist](https://github.com/Dwight-Modiwirijo/Ascendant/tree/main/Zer0proof/dist) .

+The public `dist` artifacts certify only the intentionally exported $□◇$-layer (Appendix A.2); the full $□∃x\,Ω(x)$ and uniqueness results are proved in the private kernel route and are not part of the public export boundary.
 Key core definitions and representative theorems are reproduced in Appendix A; the full development is available on GitHub.

 ## 5. Objections and Responses